 The collaborators on this project were:

-Ian Dogole – dumbek (pan-Arabic goblet drum), African talking drum, kalimba (East African thumb piano), cajon (Afro-Peruvian box drum), hang (Swiss hand pan), floor tom, cymbals and shakers
+Ian Dogole – dumbek (pan-Arabic goblet drum), African talking drum, kalimba (East African thumb piano), cajon (Afro-Peruvian box drum), hang (Swiss steel pan-inspired, melodic percussion instrument), floor tom, cymbals and shakers

 The Weston compositions that were performed came from three transcendent recordings that document the power and spirit of his blending of indigenous music from other cultures into a Jazz-centric ensemble and approach – “The Spirits of Our Ancestor” (1991), “Saga” (1995) and “Khepera” (1998).
 Weston pieces included “Blue Moses,” “The Healers” and “The Gathering.”

 “For over 50 years, Randy Weston has most eloquently and elegantly fused the indigenous music traditions of the African sub-continent into his voluminous output of Jazz compositions,” said Dogole.
 “His seven-year residency in Morocco and frequent use of Gnawa musicians from Morocco in his performances and recordings speak to his deep affection for this music from the Sahara and its role in his music.
 The fact that he is so under-acknowledged for his prodigious contributions to the music over such a long period of time is a driving force in my desire to share his musical legacy with as many listeners as possible.
 I am so grateful to SFFCM for providing me with a platform to honor Randy Weston’s cross-cultural approach to adventurous improvisational music.”